GallopingDino/localization-key-generator/README.md

 ### Settings
 Use menu item `Window/Localization Key Generator/Settings` to create a new or focus an existing `LocalizationKeyGeneratorSettings` asset.

 To begin with Localization Key Generator, add one or multiple existing locales to the `PreviewLocales` list in the inspector.
-These locals will be displayed on the "Auto" tab in a new simplified LocalizedString drawer.
+These locales will be displayed on the "Auto" tab in a simplified LocalizedString drawer.
 The default drawer with the full list of locales will still be available on the "Manual" tab.

 You can also add project-wide parameters into `Parameters` array.

 ##  Usage
 ###  Generating keys

-Use `AutoKeyAttribute` on a LocalizedString field or a collection of LocalizedStrings and provide a key [format string](#markdown-header-format).
+Use `AutoKeyAttribute` on a LocalizedString field or a collection of LocalizedStrings and provide a key [format string](#format-string).

 ```c#
 public class InventoryItem : ScriptableObject {